dlekkas/paging-over-rdma/swapping.md

 happens when a page needs to be replaced.
 We also want to focus on the interaction between the swap device and the page replacement daemon.

+Swap space is divided into blocks the same size as memory pages (usually 4kB), and a record of the mapping of these pages to application memory forms an extension of the virtual memory subsystem in the CPU and OS.
+When memory is swapped to disk, a kernel component is responsible to maintain the mapping of an application's memory space to the block on disk.

 ## Swap kernel impl
 During system startup, the module *kswapd* is loaded and calls its init function called `kswapd_init()` which subsequently invokes `kswapd_run()` which